Stingray Diet Facts

 Built to Crunch

-Stingrays are cartilaginous, meaning they have no bones, which makes what their jaws can do even more extraordinary.
-In order to crush the shells of crabs, clams, sea snails and other mollusks, stingrays need serious chomping power!
-To do this, stingrays’ jaws are several layers thick with hollow struts supporting the its softer cartilage cores.
+Stingrays are cartilaginous, meaning they have no bones in their body, which makes what their jaws can do even more extraordinary.
+To crush the shells of crabs, clams, sea snails, and other mollusks, stingrays need serious chomping power!
 This makes stingrays’ jaws a crushing combination of strength and lightweight maneuverability.

 What Eats Stingrays?

-Let’s look at where stingrays fall within the complex hierarchy of the ocean food chain: Animals known to feed on stingrays include sharks, elephant seals and killer whales.
-The best defense the stingray has is its flat body, which makes it perfect for hiding in the sand on the ocean floor.
-If all else fails, they can utilize the natural weapons that gave them their name.
-Most species of stingrays are equipped with—you guessed it—a long, whip-like tail and only "sting" when they feel threatened.
+Let’s look at where stingrays fall within the complex hierarchy of the ocean food chain.
+Animals known to feed on stingrays include sharks, elephant seals, and killer whales.
+The best defense a stingray has is its flat body, which makes it perfect for hiding in the sand on the ocean floor.
+If all else fails, they can utilize the natural weapon that gave them their name.
+Most species of stingrays are equipped with—you guessed it—a barb attached to a long, whip-like tail which they can use to "sting" when they feel threatened.

 Where to See Stingrays